grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 [^gofcreationpatterns]: While factory is the most often used, other creational patterns such as builder also fall into this category.
 Other than this, we may have caches, that usually hold ready to use objects and yields them when requested.

-[^encapsulatewhatvaries] Note that this is an application of Gang of Four guideline: "encapsulate what varies"
+[^encapsulatewhatvaries] Note that this is an application of Gang of Four guideline: "encapsulate what varies".

+[^seemanndi] For details, check Dependency Injection in .NET by Mark Seemann.

+[^essentialskills] A. Shalloway et al., Essential Skills For The Agile Developer